-- Many respondents outlined the benefits they saw in the involvement of service users in programmes. - The benefits identified frequently in responses included the following. - Involvement provides a link between theory and the real world of practice. - Involvement is consistent with a partnership between service users and professionals and is consistent with meeting service user needs and expectations. - Involvement was linked to professional values such as empowerment and inclusion. - Involvement was a way of students benefiting from the lived experience of service users which could not be obtained in any other way. - Involvement was seen as breaking down barriers.
+- The benefits of involvement identified frequently in responses included the following. - Involvement provides a link between theory and the real world of practice. - Involvement is consistent with a partnership between service users and professionals and is consistent with meeting service user needs and expectations. - Involvement was linked to professional values such as empowerment and inclusion. - Involvement was a way of students benefiting from the lived experience of service users which could not be obtained in any other way. - Involvement was seen as breaking down barriers.
 For example, by dispelling myths and stereotypes leading to attitudinal change. - Learning experiences involving service users (for example, as guest lecturers) frequently receive very positive evaluations from students. - Involvement increases the accountability of programmes to those who receive the services from students once they are qualified. - Involvement of service users was considered as a right in of itself. - Involvement was linked to keeping the curriculum up-to-date and relevant to the reality of practice.